Smart Metering consumption

 The ECODESIGN company mapped the available smart meter technologies and intensively exchanged information with manufacturers and other stakeholders in the area of smart metering.
 Likewise, measurements were carried out for energy consumption of the meters under laboratory and field conditions from smart metering pilot projects in defined regions.

-The final report is public available (in German language) and can be downloaded from the following websites:
+The final report is public available (in German language) and can be downloaded from the following website: